nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Outcome:
 1. The _Result Display_ will show the total number of employees who are can work on `Monday` or `Friday`.

-2. Employees who are can work on `Monday` or `Friday` will be listed in the Employee Directory section in the _Main View_.
+2. Employees who are can work on `Monday` or `Friday` will be listed in the Employee Directory inside the _Main View_.

 {Screenshot}